-(1) Represents the annual bonus opportunity for fiscal year 2013.
+- (1) Represents the annual bonus opportunity for fiscal year 2013.
 The target award is calculated by multiplying each NEO's base salary by his/her target bonus percentage.
 Maximum bonus for the CEO, CFO and Senior Vice President is 185% of target while the maximum bonus for each of the other Executive Vice Presidents is 187.5% of target.
 Actual payments made for fiscal year 2013 are reported in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column.
-However, even with achievement of threshold performance, an NEO may receive no award if personal performance objectives are not met.

-(2) Represents performance shares granted under the 2006 Equity Incentive Plan in fiscal year 2013.
+However, even with achievement of threshold performance, an NEO may receive no award if personal performance objectives are not met. - (2) Represents performance shares granted under the 2006 Equity Incentive Plan in fiscal year 2013.
 Shares are earned based on performance during each of fiscal years 2013, 2014 and 2015, and on cumulative performance with respect to these years, with vesting of earned awards to occur on January 14, 2016 if the NEO is an employee of the Company on the vesting date.
 As discussed under Fiscal Year 2013 Equity Incentives, based on fiscal year 2013 results, shares were earned at 95.8% for 20% of the performance award.
 Amounts set forth in the column "Threshold" represent the number of shares that could have been awarded if a minimum performance threshold was achieved.
 If such minimum threshold is not attained, no shares would be awarded.
-When cash dividends are paid on ABM common stock, dividend equivalents are credited on performance shares.
-For a discussion of the criteria applicable to the determination of amounts awarded, see "Our Performance Share Programs" above.

-(3) Represents RSUs granted under the 2006 Equity Incentive Plan in fiscal year 2013.
+When cash dividends are paid on ABM common stock, dividend equivalents are credited on performance shares which have been earned, subject to the same vesting conditions as the underlying performance shares.
+For a discussion of the criteria applicable to the determination of amounts awarded, see "Our Performance Share Programs" above. - (3) Represents RSUs granted under the 2006 Equity Incentive Plan in fiscal year 2013.
 With respect to RSUs granted on September 6, 2013, 50% vest on the second anniversary of the grant date and 50% vest on the fourth anniversary of the grant date.
-When cash dividends are paid on ABM common stock, dividend equivalents are credited which are converted into additional RSUs, subject to the same terms and conditions (including vesting conditions) as the underlying RSUs.

-(4) Represents options to acquire shares of Company common stock granted under the 2006 Equity Incentive Plan in fiscal year 2013.
+When cash dividends are paid on ABM common stock, dividend equivalents are credited which are converted into additional RSUs, subject to the same terms and conditions (including vesting conditions) as the underlying RSUs. - (4) Represents options to acquire shares of Company common stock granted under the 2006 Equity Incentive Plan in fiscal year 2013.
 The exercise price of the options is the closing price of ABM stock on the grant date.
 With respect to options granted on September 6, 2013, options vest equally on each of the first four anniversaries of the grant date.
-All options expire no more than seven years from the grant date.

-(5) The value shown is the grant date value for stock option awards computed in accordance with FASB ASC Topic No. 718, which was \$7.52 on September 6, 2013.
+All options expire no more than seven years from the grant date. - (5) The value shown is the grant date value for stock option awards computed in accordance with FASB ASC Topic No. 718, which was \$7.52 on September 6, 2013.
 The assumptions used to calculate the September 6, 2013 Black-Scholes value were: (1) expected life from date of grant of 5.37 years; (2) expected stock price volatility of 38.8%; (3) expected dividend yield of 2.4%; and (4) a risk-free interest rate of 1.8%.

+The following table shows the outstanding equity awards held by the NEOs at October 31, 2013.